 Private discussion lists are similar to public discussion lists, but with varying restrictions on who may subscribe, who may post and who may view the archives.
 Such lists are relatively safe from random spamming since typically only a subscriber can post (but note that a spammer spoofing mail from a subscriber's address will probably be successful unless first caught by the anti-spamming filters).
 For instance:

-- \ My private discussion list (PRIVATE-L)

-- \ Subscription= By\Owner

-- \ Ack= Yes

-- \ Confidential= Service

 '''

+My private discussion list (PRIVATE-L)

+Subscription= By_Owner

+Ack= Yes

+Confidential= Service

 Validate= No

+Reply-to= List,Respect

+Review= Owners

+Send= Private

 '''